Foxy joined the Big Pack in the Sky in June of 2022.

 We’ve already had to do some rearranging with our five Singers.
 Princess and Reba suffered a few bloody bites and had to be removed from the original pack of five and now they live with Bono.
 Beautiful Foxy is Princess’ mom and lives with our other boy, Bowie.
 While living in Arizona before coming to WSWS, the Singers picked up Coccidioidomycosis fungus (Valley Fever).
 They all had to take oral Fluconazole for a full year and Bono’s shoulder was temporarily damaged.
 Now, they all take “No Scoot” fiber supplement to help with impacted glands.
 Our new kids have already been “fixed.”
 Because they are inbred, none of the rescued Singers could have been good candidates for any kind of conservation breeding program.
 On the lighter side, they quickly fell in love with staff and volunteers.

 Foxy was our shyest New Guinea singing dog.
 Our beautiful girl was very serious, had some battle scars on her face, and usually looked worried.
 She would come up to some of her caretakers, but she didn’t like to be touched.

 Likes & Dislikes

-Foxy loves Bowie.
-She also enjoys sneaking up behind her caretakers and checking them out with her nose while their attention is focused on Bowie.
+Foxy loved Bowie.
+She also enjoyed sneaking up behind her caretakers and checking them out with her nose while their attention was focused on Bowie.

-Foxy, like all our Singers, is startled by sudden movements.
-She doesn’t like to be touched and although we’ve tried, we can’t take her for enrichment walks.
-It upsets her when Bowie goes for a walk and howls for him to come back while he is gone.
+Foxy, like all our Singers, was startled by sudden movements.
+She didn’t like to be touched, and although we tried, she refused enrichment walks.
+Still, this never stopped her from howling for Bowie to come home while he was out for walks.